rgroves/beginner-javascript-projects/color-randomizer/README.md

 Listed below are items for further exploration.

-- [_] Read through the Math.random documentation comletely, there are good examples of various common ways this method is used
+- [_] Read through the Math.random documentation completely, there are good examples of various common ways this method is used
   https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/random

 - [_] Read about the `Math` object and the various methods it makes available